 The Society defines IRRBB as the current or prospective risk to earnings and the economic value of the Society as a result of adverse movements in interest rates.
-The Society does not have a trading book and therefore all interest rate risk is confined to the banking book and specifically interest rate sensitive instruments.
-It is the principal market risk that the Society is exposed to, to a lesser degree the Society is also exposed to foreign exchange risk.
-IRRBB is measured against its impact on both Net Interest Income (NII) and Economic Value of Equity (EVE).
+It does not have a trading book and therefore all interest rate risk is confined to the banking book and specifically interest rate sensitive instruments.
+It is the principal market risk that the Society is exposed to.
+IRRBB is measured against its impact on both net interest income (NII) and economic value of equity (EVE).

-IRRBB is managed in line with the Board's risk appetite; that management should take only those interest rate risks that are essential to its core business activities, employing risk management strategies designed to provide stability to earnings.
-The Assets and Liabilities Committee (ALCO) has delegated responsibility for managing IRRBB within this appetite.
-This is achieved through a comprehensive framework of policies, risk metrics, triggers and limits, regular monitoring and governance controls.
+IRRBB is managed in line with the Board's risk appetite.
+According to this, management should take only those interest rate risks that are essential to its core business activities, employing risk management strategies designed to provide stability to earnings.
+The Assets and Liabilities Committee (ALCO) has delegated responsibility from Group Risk Committee for managing IRRBB within this appetite.
+Management of IRRBB is achieved through a comprehensive framework of policies, risk metrics, triggers and limits, regular monitoring and governance controls.
 Risk metrics are reported to ALCO on a monthly basis and escalated to Board as required.